CMC-QCL/postgres_docker/README.md

 Once this command runs successfully, you can use a container interactively by running `docker run -it --gpus all nvidia/cuda:11.4.0-base-ubuntu20.04 sh` or build your own image from this base to execute.

+# Using NVIDIA GPUs on QCL Machine

+# Using NVIDIA GPUs on Single Node Laguna Cluster

+# Using NVIDIA GPUs on Multiple Nodes Laguna Cluster